discordjs/guide/guide/interactions/select-menus.md

 This page is a follow-up to the [CommandInteraction guide pages](/interactions/registering-slash-commands/).
 Please carefully read those first so that you can understand the methods used in this section.
 :::

 ## Building and sending select menus

-Buttons are part of the `MessageComponent` class, which can be sent via messages or interaction responses.
-A button, as any other message component, must be in an `ActionRow`.
+Select menus are part of the `MessageComponent` class, which can be sent via messages or interaction responses.
+A select menu, as any other message component, must be in an `ActionRow`.

 ::: warning
 You can have a maximum of: